crucial-algorithm/uttercoach/README.md

 Utter Coach web application for managing training sessions.

+### DevOps info, if wanting to "recover" GoPaddler in the future ###

+Check devops.md doc in root folder

 ### How do I get set up? ###

 #### Clone this repository